basilhskk/PythonAndDragons/README.md

 ## PnD script

 ### Decscription
-This script downloads and customize pyinstaller as the Python and Dragons paper describes to make it stealth.
+This script downloads and customize pyinstaller as the paper describes to make it stealth.

 ### Run
 ```python